Gender trends in computer science authorship: Data

 \section{Data}

-Our analysis was performed over the Computer Science and Medline corpora and their meta-data.
-The corpora contain papers published between 1970 and June 2018, and associated metadata such as title, abstract, authors, publication venue, and year of publication.
-Summary statistics for both corpora are given in Table \ref{tab:summary_stats}.
-The Computer Science corpus consists of 2.87 million papers retrieved from conferences and journals in Computer Science.
-Publication and author metadata are automatically derived by Semantic Scholar from DBLP.\footnote{\url{https://dblp.uni-trier.de/}} The Medline corpus consists of 11.63 million papers from the top 1000 Medline-indexed journals as determined using overall citation count.
+Our analysis was performed over the Semantic Scholar literature corpus \citep{Ammar2018ConstructionOT}.
+The corpus contains publications from between 1940 and the end of November 2019, and associated metadata such as title, abstract, authors, publication venue, and year of publication.
+Metadata in Semantic Scholar are derived from academic publishers, as well as scientific repositories like arXiv, DBLP, and PubMed.
+We use the 19 fields of study defined by Microsoft Academic \citep{shen-etal-2018-web}, which are integrated with Semantic Scholar data.
+Table \ref{tab:summary_stats} shows the distribution of papers used in our analysis by field of study.

 The author list is extracted from all publications and compiled into a list of first names.
 We use Gender API\footnote{\url{https://gender-api.com/}} to perform gender lookup for each name.
 Gender API is a large online database of known name-gender relationships derived by linking publicly available governmental data with social media profiles in various countries.
 For each name, Gender API outputs the predicted binary gender (\emph{female} or \emph{male}), along with the accuracy associated with the prediction and the number of samples used to arrive at that determination.
-Authors for whom only first initials were available (less than 0.5\% of all authors in our corpora) were excluded from analysis.
+We exclude authors for whom first names are missing, and for whom only first initials are available.
+We also filter out first names that occur less than 10 times in our overall corpus, to reduce the number of API calls to manageable numbers.

-Because many names are gender-ambiguous, we use the accuracy returned by Gender API to represent each author as a composite of male and female.
-For example, the first name Matthew is determined to be male with an accuracy score of 100, the maximum.
-This result is unambiguous.
-The name Taylor, however, is determined to be female but only receives an accuracy score of 55.
-The accuracy is used to generate a two probabilities for each name, $(m, f)$, where $m$ is the probability of the associated author being male, $f$ is the probability of the associated author being female, where $m+f=1$.
-In this example, each author with the first name Matthew will be represented with the probability tuple $(1.0, 0.0)$, and each author with the first name Taylor will be represented as $(0.45, 0.55)$.
+Because many names are ambiguous with respect to gender, we use the accuracy returned by Gender API to represent the gender of each author as a distribution over male and female probabilities.
+For example, Gender API estimates the first name Matthew to be male with an accuracy score of 100, the maximum.
+The name Taylor, however, is estimated to be female but only receives an accuracy score of 55.
+These accuracies are used to generate two probabilities for each name, $(m, f)$, where $m$ is the probability of the associated author being perceived as male, and $f$ is the probability of the associated author being perceived as female, where $m+f=1$.
+In this example, each author named Matthew will be represented with the probability tuple $(1.0, 0.0)$, and each author named Taylor will be represented as $(0.45, 0.55)$.